ounols/jekyll-blog/post-template/url-based-posting.md

 - Do NOT make assumptions - search for facts
 - Do NOT use excessive superlatives for AI projects
 - Do NOT forget AI disclosure at the top
+- Do NOT forget to add footnote definitions at the end of post

 ## ERROR HANDLING